-Disposable Food Service Ware
+Disposable Food Service Ware Ordinance

-The objectives of the proposed ordinance are to:
+The objectives of the Ordinance are to:

-- Improve the health and safety of our community by eliminating disposable food service ware that is harmful; and
+- Improve the health and safety of community members; and

 Who will this impact?